JesperHybel/space/README.md

 # space
-A repository of examples for handling spatial data in R
+A repository of examples for handling spatial data in R. The primary focus is on Open Street Maps (OSM) as a data resource.